ephphatha/distplay/readme.md

 You can also open distplay[-distance].html in a browser and use window capture as described above, alternatively use a BrowserCapture source in OBS and the default style rule it injects will handle transparency for you.

+Set the browser capture window size to 355x145 pixels (or crop the window capture to these dimensions if using a browser/electron window) so the options don't appear on your stream.

+## Options
+Two trigger styles are provided and can be selected from the dropdown when using a browser window.
+If you're using OBS's BrowserCapture source add the following CSS rules in the properties to switch to the fade in style:

+    .trigger.fader { display: unset; }
+    .trigger.slider { display: none; }

 ## Display mapping
 The display for the display mapped by default as: